qiyfoundation/Qiy-Scheme/Qiy Node API.md

 ## Service Desk

 Please contact the Service Desk for your requests.
-The Service Desk is available during regular CEST office hours and can be contacted by e-mail or phone:
+The Service Desk is available during regular CE(S)T office hours and can be contacted by e-mail or phone:

     service@digital-me.nl
     +31 (0) 411-616565